 At the end of 2016, an agreement was reached with two social cooperatives (Coopselios and Cadiai) to implement Welcare family services and offers services at special rates from parental care to assistance for the elderly and persons who are no longer self-sufficient, with a view to achieving a better work/life balance, as well as the management of tax and social security aspects.

-Families with children in full-time education can benefit from summer holiday initiatives; open to children and students from 4 to 25 years, camps organised by the association were attended by 1,800 children, while 2,700 families opted for other camps with a contribution paid by the Association.
+Families with children in full-time education can benefit from summer holiday initiatives; open to children and students from 4 to 25 years.
 For families with children affected by disabilities, the contribution was doubled.
-Since 2016, 10 grants have also been provided for an inteculture programme to study abroad for a year/six months, as well as 10 grants for summer study programmes.
-An important new addition to the Association's initiatives is the chance to buy school textbooks at discounted prices, and also to receive a special contribution, with 3,100 children of association members benefiting.
+An important Association's initiatives is the chance to buy school textbooks at discounted prices.

-As an additional form of support for household spending, the Association has recognized - among others - more than 23,000 contributions for sports and leisure courses and over 5,000 for medical check-ups for participants of competitive sports.
-Finally, contributions were paid for veterinary visits.
+As an additional form of support for household spending, the Association has recognized - among others - contributions for sports and leisure courses.